DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/GroupSummaries/description.md

 ### Position a Group Summary

-The default position for group summaries are the parentheses after the group caption.
-You can change the position to one of the following:
+Group summaries are displayed in parentheses after the group caption.
+You can reposition them as follows:

-* Group row's column
+* Display a summary in a column
 You can align a summary with the column by which it was calculated (see the Sale Amount and Total Amount columns).
 To do this, enable the [alignByColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#alignByColumn) property.
 If you want to align a summary with a column of your choice, specify it in the [showInColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#showInColumn) property.

-* Group footer
+* Move a summary to the group footer
 To position a summary in the group footer, enable the [showInGroupFooter](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#showInGroupFooter) property.
 The summary will be aligned with the column by which it was calculated (see the Total Amount column).
 If you want to use another column, specify it in the [showInColumn](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/groupItems/#showInColumn) property.

 ### Format Summary Values